ourownstory/swiss-cheese/python/kedro.md

 ```
 And that's all the heavy editing.

-Finally, we can clean up and  delete `projectname/requirements.txt` and the `pyproject.toml` and `poetry.lock` files in the project root directory.
+We wrap up the conversion process by deleting `projectname/requirements.txt` and the `pyproject.toml` and `poetry.lock` files in the project root directory.

-We `cd projectname` and re-run `poetry update` to re-initialize the poetry.lock file and install all the required packages.
+Finally, we `cd projectname` and re-run `poetry update` to re-initialize the poetry.lock file and install all the required packages.

 With `kedro info` we can check if all is well.